 The Eugene O’Neill Foundation, in partnership with the National Park Service, provides these educational programs for FREE, with the generous support of donors.

 Working with an industry veteran, you will get a taste of professional acting techniques that you can use to enrich your performances.
 The day will include some games, short scene work, and techniques on how to approach character, movement, voice, actions, and motivations.
 You will walk away with a taste of the type of training offered in popular BFA/MFA programs, as well as some insight into the business of acting as a career.

 Our Playwriting workshop focuses on play structure and character development.
 You will spend some time soaking up the incredible creative energy of Tao House and do some writing exercises that engage the imagination while building a road map for your writing process.
 Come prepared to write and to open your mind to what you have to offer the world of playwriting.

 Lunch is provided daily to students, along with snacks and water throughout the day.
-As direct access to the O’Neill Historic Site via car is not allowed, the National Park Service shuttles students to/from the site, from either the Walnut Creek BART Station, Museum of the San Ramon Valley, Danville, or the Danville Park & Ride.
+As direct access to the O’Neill Historic Site via car is not allowed, the National Park Service shuttles students to/from the site, from the Walnut Creek BART Station, Museum of the San Ramon Valley, Danville, or the Danville Park & Ride at Sycamore Valley.
 Please indicate which location you prefer when applying.
 Studio Retreat will support students’ use of BART.

 During the production of some of our recent performances, we developed many resources for educators to use in their classrooms.

 Videos of performances, interviews with actors, director Eric Fraisher Hayes, O’Neill scholars from around the world, as well as our Ghosts of Tao House short films.

 Our full-length Tao House film of Beyond the Horizon by Eric Fraisher Hayes can be streamed for free HERE

 Watch the film of Welded also on YouTube

 Read and download our various educational engagement guides: